teddy-gustiaux/youtube-rss-finder/README.md

 This add-on automatically finds the RSS feed of any YouTube channel for you.
 It works anywhere on a channel, even when you are watching a video!

 When a channel RSS feed is found, the add-on will display its icon in the address bar.
-Simply click on it and it the RSS feed will be opened in a new tab!
+Simply click on it and the RSS feed will be opened in a new tab!

 *Page action icon:*